 Having a web presence is not enough – localise!

 These days, every business has to have a website.
-Although, in certain cases it is not always clear why a company needs a social networking presence!
-But the fact is, being behind the curve in web technology almost invariably loses you business.
-For most companies the internet has created new business opportunities that would have been unthinkable 20 years ago.
+Being behind the curve in web technology will almost invariably result in your company losing business.
+For most companies the internet has created new business opportunities that would have been unthinkable 30 years ago.
 The internet makes possible virtually cost-free expansion of a company’s potential client base, whether it sells chocolate bars or expensive cars.
-And this is why you really should localise your website.
+And, simply put, this is why you really should localise your website.

 In the past, a business’s potential for growth was somewhat limited by its geographic location.
 If you were based in Rome, for example, it used to be hard to reach customers in another city, let alone another country.
 Today, by contrast, the internet offers an incredible reach.
 We have all heard stories about Vietnamese artisans who developed a client base across the world through the simple magic of a good website.
 This in turn has fuelled one of the most interesting developments of recent years in the language services industry: website localisation.